 .
 There are several different strains of C. botulinum

-, with each strain producing its own type of toxin---categorized as type A through E. Certain strains are more abundant in particular regions and cause infection to specific species of animals and humans.
-Waterfowl are most commonly affected by type C toxin, and on occasion types A and E.
+, with each strain producing its own type of toxin---categorized as type A through E. Certain strains are more abundant in particular regions and cause infection to specific species.
+Waterfowl are most commonly affected by type C and C/D, although type A and E toxins have also been reported.

 Waterfowl, both domestic and wild, are at an increased risk of botulism, due to their dabbling habits in water and mud.
 C. botulinum